juxstaposition/OAMK-Erasmus/README.md

-<p>In this folder You can find homeworks for Web Interfaces and Hybrid Applications Developement </p>
+<p>In this folder You can find homeworks for Web Interfaces and Hybrid Applications Developement and Advanced Android Programming</p>
 <p>Made by Daniel Ocenas, Erasmus Oulu, 2019 </p>
 <p>This Folder contains:</p>
 <p>- subfolder WalkerApp - Application which detects walking and running, class Hybrid Applications Developement</p>